antonryoung02/Ad_Classification/README.md

 - Model, training, and data augmentation hyperparameters are all subject to cross validation

-- Different architectures and hyperparameter configurations are able to run seamlessly via changing keys of the config.yaml file
+- Different architectures and hyperparameter configurations are able to run seamlessly via changing keys in the config.yaml file

 - Implemented custom logging classes to identify gradient problems, log worst model predictions, and log performance metrics of interest